PlaxXOnline/mcbroken_app/README.md

 ## About

-> **[?]**
-> Provide general information about your project here.
-> What problem does it (intend to) solve?
-> What is the purpose of your project?
-> Why did you undertake it?
-> You don't have to answer all the questions -- just the ones relevant to your project.

 Haven't you ever driven to a McDonalds on a hot summer day with a craving for ice cream?
 Or a McFlurry?

 Yes?